garrandall/popular-music-data/tracks/wish-someone-would-care-irma-thomas.md

 I need I need somebody to care
 Oh yes I do
 Mmmhmm mmmhmm I mmhmmm
-Ohh I need ohhh ohhh ohhh ohhhhh ooh ooohhh oohhhh oohhh I got to I got to have somebody
+Ohh I need oh oh oh oh ohoh oh oh
+I got to I got to have somebody
 Please please got to feel what I feel
-Ohhh ooohh ohhh ohhhh I got to have somebody ohhh
+Ohhh oh oh oh I got to have somebody oh
-Ohhh ohhh oohhh got to feel what I feel
+Ohhh oh oh got to feel what I feel
 Got to feel somebody
 Got to want somebody
-Ohhh ohhh I need oohhh oohhhh
+Ohhh oh I need oh oh
-I got to ohhh yes I do oohhh ohhh ohhh oohhhh ohhhh yes I do Got to have somebody ohhh ohhhh ohhh ohhh
+I got to oh yes I do oh oh oh oh oh yes I do
+Got to have somebody oh oh oh oh
-I got to I got to have somebody ohhh yeah oh yes I do Oh don't you don't you have it ohhh ohhh ohhh mmhmm mhhhmm
+I got to I got to have somebody oh yeah oh yes I do
+Oh don't you don't you have it oh oh oh mmhmm mhhhmm